kklein/kklein.github.io/_posts/2022-02-27-org_journal.markdown

 I have long been an avid enthusiast of journaling.
 This has mostly been for the sheer sake of journaling.
 In other words: once written, never to be read.

 At the same time I would like to use information about my past when making decisions for the future.
-When simply winging this inference on empirical data, I'm always worried about a multitude of warpings that _could_ altered my recollection of these experiences (in other words: a noisy communication channel to the ground truth data).
-Think of recency bias or just plain nostalgia.
+When simply winging this inference on empirical data, I'm always worried that some warping _could_ have altered my recollection of these experiences (in other words: a noisy communication channel) and thereby bias my inference mechanism unjustly.
+Think of [recency bias](https://en.wikipedia.org/wiki/Recency_bias), the [peak-end](https://en.wikipedia.org/wiki/Peak%E2%80%93end_rule) rule or just plain [nostalgia](https://music.youtube.com/playlist?list=OLAK5uy_k-5GOx1dFi1kfnB2LMuCk_7a_r5Ow5us8).

-For that reason, I started using some point started using a [journal/diary/planner](https://einguterplan.de/agoodplan) in addition to my very much purposefully chaotic default journaling.
+For that reason, I started using a dedicated, structured [journal/diary/planner](https://einguterplan.de/agoodplan) in addition to my very much purposefully chaotic default journaling.
 Said journal allows for explicit evaluation of a predefined set of dimensions on a daily basis.
 Moreover, it facilitates systematically revisiting past weeks and months.
-While I found this particular specimen to be very well made, it turned out to be, after a trial phase of two and a half years, to be impractical.
+While I found this particular specimen to be very well made, it turned out to be, after a trial phase of two and a half years, impractical for my purposes.

 I love the sensation of writing on egg-shell colored, soft, thick paper.
 It almost tickles my brain.
-Very strangely, I even enjoy the touching the exterior of a thin, soft-cover, leather notebook.
+Surprisingly, I even enjoy touching the exterior of a thin, soft-cover, leather notebook.
 (Ok I'll stop it now.)
-Aside from these romantic tendencies towards the haptic aspect of physical writing, I also just like the concept of putting a thought on paper and putting the paper 'away'.
+Aside from these romantic tendencies towards the haptic aspects of physical writing, I also just like the concept of putting a thought on paper and putting the paper 'away'.
 This is all fun and games when it comes to unstructured journaling; either a valve for what's been damming up or just a catalyst for ripening thoughts.
 Yet, for retrospective evaluations, this is not great - for two reasons.

 First, the dependency on the physical notebook is deterring.
-Sure - while one could in principle always take notes 'elsewhere' while traveling and copy them to the ground truth notebook, it's just very inconvenient.
+Sure; while one could in principle always take notes 'elsewhere' while traveling and copy them to the ground truth notebook, it's just very inconvenient.
 Just as it's inconvenient to be forced to always carry your - likely not so thin - 'retrospective evaluation notebook'.
 Second, evaluation is just so much easier when the underlying data is effortlessly parsable by software.
 In short: software beets hardware.

 While still somewhat of a newcomer to it, I feel a lot of sympathy towards [Org Mode](https://orgmode.org/).
 Org Mode is a 'mode' - think of it as a configuration - for Emacs.
 It outputs plain text files - just as with e.g. markdown or rst.
 One can edit these files with any text editor - yet when using Emacs' Org Mode, the editing becomes particularly powerful.